Barriers, or controls, are one of the (not-at-all) secret sauces of root cause analysis.

 Separated storage for components

-Software which prevents a workflow going further if a field is not completed
+Software that prevents a workflow from going further if a field is not completed Redundant designs

 |Training and certifications